gmtsciencedev/scitq/docs/specific.md

 NFS is hardcoded to be mounted on `/data` and as for now there is no way to change that easily as this directory will be used in the NFS server, in the workers and in the container (dockers) where your tasks are launched.

-#### Changes in scitq server `/etc/ansible/inventory/common`
+#### Changes in scitq server ansible configuration (`/etc/ansible/inventory/02-scitq` by default)

 If you use NFS just set up `nfs_server` with some short name for your server and `nfs_server_address` with the IP or name with which your workers will see your NFS server.
-Those variables are in `[all:vars]`.
+Those variables are in `[scitq:vars]` as explained in [Configure ansible components](install.md#configure-ansible-components).

-Your server short name should also be added in `[managers]` section together, a line just before the localhost definition for the scitq server itself which looks like that:
+Your server short name should also be added in a `[managers]` section.
-`localhost ansible_connection=local keyname=mykeyname`

-In the provided file, the exemple server shortname is `mynfsserver` and the long server name is `mynfsserver.my.domain` (but it could be an IP address as well).

 #### Additional steps on scitq server